zeek/broker/doc/overview.rst

 printed lines is moderate.

-Troubleshooting a Broker application (or Zeek_ scripts that communicate over Broker) sometimes requries tapping into the exchanged messages directly.
+Troubleshooting a Broker application (or Zeek_ scripts that communicate over Broker) sometimes requires tapping into the exchanged messages directly.
 Setting the verbosity to debug instead will provide such details:

 ::